LayerZero-Labs/hardhat-deploy/README.md

 ## Tron Compatibility

-_In active development.
-Currently does not support deterministic deployments._
+_In active development_

+Does not support deterministic deployments.
+Contracts addresses on Tron are computed using, amongst other things, the timestamp of the block hash the create transaction is included in.
+Thus having foreknown, deterministic addresses is not practically achievable.

 To enable, set a boolean in config.network[Any Tron Network].tron.
 The url must point to the json rpc node whose format is typically `${fullNode}/jsonrpc`.
 To instantiate the Tron signer either an array of private keys or an HD wallet must be provided.
 For example: